ncedeno1122/AwfulCatMetroidvania/Assets/Documents/ObsidianVault/DevLogs/July 5th.md

 This just in, after running some tests in Start(), this new DeletePhysEnviroTile seems to work so far, even if it is a bit of a mouthful.
 In any case, we can effectively remember what TileBase tile we're doing, which rocks!
 I'd have to test this on tiles that AREN'T RuleTiles.

+---

+Wouldn't it be cool to call some event or static function that occurs every time a LevelTile has its activation condition met, that simply sends over the position of the LevelTile on the Tilemap?
+That way, we need only check what Tile is at that position in the LevelTilemapManager and call the appropriate behavior from the LevelTilemapManager.
+But...
+Does this violate the Single Responsibility Principle?
+The scope of this script is to manage the LevelTiles and their interactions with the PhysEnviroTilemap.

+---

+Looks like the new RestorePhysEnviroTileAt function is working well after some testing, very nice! :D

+Now that I have tiles being deletable and restoreable, it's time to make a coroutine out of this.